Macys Tree

 The Museum of Flight is for airplane lovers.
 It's a huge collection of anything that can fly.
 Located at Boeing Field south of Seattle, there is plenty of room for all the planes in the huge hangers.
 You'll learn a bit about Boeing as well.
 There are many flight museums in the world but this one is probably the best.

 Near Pioneer Square, Smith Tower was once one of the largest skyscrapers in the world and was the highest west of the Mississippi for 50 years.
-Now it's just a historic building but one of the few with an observation deck.
+Now it is just a historic building but one of the few with an observation deck.
 For the highest view in town, go to the Columbia Tower on weekdays for an expansive view in all directions from the 73rd floor.

 The Museum of Flight